Home Compare DPZ vs DRI

 Domino's Pizza vs Darden Restaurants: Which Stock Looks Stronger in 2026?

-Domino's Pizza leads structurally, with profitability as the clearest single gap between the two profiles.
-Darden Restaurants still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Domino's Pizza carrying a narrow edge on profitability.
+Darden Restaurants still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.